brentishere41848/Vlaamse-Codex/docs/user/README.md

 ## What is VlaamsCodex?

-VlaamsCodex is a fun, parody programming language that uses **Flemish dialect keywords**.
+VlaamsCodex is a programming language that uses **Flemish dialect keywords**.
 It transpiles to Python and runs anywhere Python runs.

 ```platskript
 # coding: vlaamsplats